PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 ### Installation

 1. Use pip to install MBL CLI.
 We recommend installing in a [Python virtual environment](https://www.python.org/dev/peps/pep-0405/).
-   If for any reason you must install MBL CLI using the 'system' python, install with the `--user` flag.
+   If for any reason you must install MBL CLI using the 'system' Python, install with the `--user` flag.

     ```bash
     pip install --user git+ssh://git@github.com/armmbed/mbl-cli.git@mbl-os-0.6